nxomimo/nxomimo.github.io/_pages/about.md

   - /about.html
 ---

-🤠 I was born and raised in Frisco, Texas.
+🤠 I was born and raised in Frisco, Texas, a suburb of Dallas.

 📖 I'm in my third year of undergraduate education at Stanford University.

 ⚡ I study Electrical Engineering and Computer Science.

+💡 Currently doing work in nanoelectronics, specifically digital memory architectures.

+Currently seeking summer 2024 opportunities to contribute to dynamic teams and further develop technical and professional skills!

 A data-driven personal website
 ======